rtm516/GeyserMC-wiki/FAQ.md

 ## How do I include players in commands when using Floodgate?
 If there is a prefix on Floodgate players, the prefix must be included in the name.
 If this does not work, put double-quotes around the name.

+## Can I remove the prefix of Floodgate players?
+While yes, you can remove the prefix, it is generally recommended to not remove the prefix to prevent situations where a user's java and bedrock username are the same (ex: Bedrock Username: JohnDoe, Java Username: JohnDoe) While they have the same username, they have different UUID's which may cause a UUID conflict and possible data loss.

 ## How do I add players to the whitelist when using Floodgate?
 There are two ways you can do this.
 The first way is to turn off the whitelist using `/whitelist off`, then get the Geyser player to join, then run `/whitelist add "username"`, then turn the whitelist back on using `/whitelist on`.
 The second way is to add the player's UUID as given by Floodgate to the whitelist.json file and then run `/whitelist reload`.